Hardwoods Distribution (TSE:HDI) PT Raised to C$45.50

-Hardwoods Distribution (TSE:HDI) had its target price hoisted by research analysts at National Bankshares from C$42.00 to C$45.50 in a report issued on Friday, BayStreet.CA reports.
-The brokerage presently has an “outperform” rating on the stock.
-National Bankshares’ target price would indicate a potential upside of 29.96% from the company’s current price.
+Hardwoods Distribution (TSE:HDI) had its price target boosted by National Bank Financial to C$45.50 in a report published on Friday morning, Stock Target Advisor reports.
+They currently have an outperform rating on the stock.
+National Bank Financial also issued estimates for Hardwoods Distribution’s Q2 2021 earnings at $0.74 EPS, Q4 2021 earnings at $0.49 EPS and FY2022 earnings at $2.68 EPS.

-Several other research firms have also recently issued reports on HDI.
-CIBC lifted their price objective on shares of Hardwoods Distribution from C$38.00 to C$39.00 and gave the stock an “outperform” rating in a research report on Tuesday, April 13th.
-Cormark lifted their price objective on shares of Hardwoods Distribution from C$33.00 to C$41.00 and gave the stock a “na” rating in a research report on Tuesday, March 16th.
-Canaccord Genuity lifted their price objective on shares of Hardwoods Distribution from C$33.00 to C$37.00 and gave the stock a “na” rating in a research report on Monday, March 15th.
-Finally, National Bank Financial lifted their price target on shares of Hardwoods Distribution to C$42.00 and gave the stock an “outperform” rating in a research note on Thursday, April 29th.
-Three investment analysts have rated the stock with a buy rating, The company has an average rating of “Buy” and a consensus target price of C$41.75.
+Other analysts have also issued research reports about the stock.
+National Bankshares upped their target price on shares of Hardwoods Distribution from C$42.00 to C$45.50 and gave the stock an outperform rating in a report on Friday.
+Acumen Capital upped their target price on shares of Hardwoods Distribution from C$37.50 to C$42.50 and gave the stock a na rating in a report on Friday.
+CIBC upped their target price on shares of Hardwoods Distribution from C$38.00 to C$39.00 and gave the stock an outperform rating in a report on Tuesday, April 13th.
+Canaccord Genuity upped their target price on shares of Hardwoods Distribution from C$33.00 to C$37.00 and gave the stock a na rating in a report on Monday, March 15th.
+Finally, Cormark upped their target price on shares of Hardwoods Distribution from C$33.00 to C$41.00 and gave the stock a na rating in a report on Tuesday, March 16th.
+Three research analysts have rated the stock with a buy rating, The stock presently has an average rating of Buy and an average target price of C$41.75.

 Hardwoods Distribution Inc engages in the wholesale distribution of architectural building products to the residential, repair and remodel, and commercial construction markets.
 It offers a range of decorative surfaces, including architectural grade plywood and veneers, hardwood lumber, laminates, acrylics, and composites for use in commercial and residential applications; specialty plywood and composite panel products for residential and commercial cabinet, countertop, store fixture, and RV and furniture industries; and other products comprising moldings, cabinet hardware, doors, millwork, adhesives, solid surface products, and decorative laminates.